 This is actually the second monkey Iran has launched in space.
 Many people question whether the first monkey launch, which allegedly happened at the beginning of the year, actually happened at all, or if the monkey died in space.

 I’m a little bit of a space nerd, and I’m also the kind of nerd who has a modest stamp collection.
-Therefore, my collection focuses on two interest of mine: space and animals.
+My collection focuses on two interest of mine: space and animals.
 Where my interests intersect is, of course, animals in space.
-Space exploration is a great example of how we’ve used animals to benefit mankind with little acknowledgment: Many people do not think about or realise just how great the sacrifices were (and are, since apparently we are still sending animals to space) that animals have made for us.
+Space exploration is a, unfortunately, a great example of how we’ve used animals to benefit mankind with little acknowledgment: Many people do not think about or realise just how great the sacrifices were (and are, since we still send animals to space) that animals have made for us.
 Animals who have been sent to space are forgotten heroes.

 Laika’s trip earned her the title of the first animal to orbit earth.